Case Studies & Articles

 In terms of foreign investors of Vienna property, Europeans have long been enticed by the investment opportunities Vienna offers, as have investors from more far-flung locations, including Asia and the USA.

-Vienna is also a top choice for Russian and Ukrainian property investors.
+Vienna is also a top choice for East European property investors.
 Vienna’s luxurious surroundings, excellent infrastructure, culture, hospitality, liberty, luxury and relative proximity to Eastern Europe means Vienna is in many ways the ideal meeting point of east and west.
-This fuels the city’s enduring appeal for these Eastern European and Russian investors.
+This fuels the city’s enduring appeal for these Eastern European investors.

 Vienna is a small city, but it offers more than many larger capitals, especially if you enjoy cultural and leisure pursuits.
 Enjoy a night at the opera, a tour of a leading museum, spend the evening at a ball…all are possible in Vienna.
 Of course, some of the world’s best shopping, world-leading spas and excellent dining are also on offer.